johnhenry/jth/docs/big-list-of-built-in-functions.md

 # The Big List of built in-functions

-Like most stack-oritented languages, jth has a large number of built-in functions.
+Like most stack-oriented languages, jth has a large number of built-in functions.

 ## Homosynchronic functions